 Using GUI to navigate to Preferences, Application Support Folder, and Cache Folders

-There are many other folders inside Library which you can navigate to the path and see it.
+There are many other folders inside Library that you can navigate to the path and see it.
 You can use GUI to visit those files with the following steps:

 1 Open Finder